rayyanhussain2/bookstore-management-C/README.md

 4. Use the provided commands to browse, search, and perform various book operations.

-## License

-This project is provided under the [MIT License](LICENSE), allowing users to freely use, modify, and distribute the code, with appropriate attribution to the original author.

-## Contributions

-Contributions to the project are welcome!
-If you find any issues or have ideas for enhancements, feel free to submit a pull request or open an issue on the GitHub repository.

 ## Acknowledgments

 Special thanks to the instructors and faculty of the Data Structure and Algorithms course (CSE 102) at Indraprastha Institute of Information Technology, Delhi, for their guidance and support during the development of this project.

-## Contact

-For any further information or inquiries, please feel free to contact the project maintainer:

-[Your Name]
-[Your Email Address]
-[Your GitHub Profile]